anastasop/ostap/README.md

 ## Bugs/TODO

-- add an options for naming the html files
+- add an option for naming the html files
-- add an options to save the analysis in JSON format
+- add an option to save the analysis in JSON format